Updated: Feb 7

 We all know that we should not smoke if we are going to live a happy lifestyle.
 We also should live by the motto of "everything in moderation."
 For example, limit your alcohol intake and minimize TV time.
 Research has actually shown that excessive TV viewing can actually shorten your life by years because the effects can be similar to those of lack of exercise or smoking!
 By all means, enjoy your favorite shows, however, know when it is time to get up off the couch and move around.

-Speaking of healthy choices, when it comes to sleep, the National Institute on Aging, provides guidance when it comes to sleep.
-Get 7-9 hours of sleep per night, try to avoid naps, stick to a consistent sleep schedule and implement a nighttime routine which helps minimize stress.
+Speaking of healthy choices, when it comes to sleep, Katie Holmes provides guidance in her Outwit Trade article about improving sleep habits.
+Among other suggestions, she shares that the bedroom should be a "sleep-only" space and shoot for 7-9 hours per night.
+You might also want to avoid naps, ensure your room is as dark as possible, stick to a consistent sleep schedule and implement a nighttime routine which helps minimize stress.

 Exercise Your Brain